 Much like croc and snake skin to the fashion world, the interior design industry has its luxe materials like bone, goat parchment and shagreen.

 Real shagreen, much like leather, is the skin of a pearl ray.
 The rough, granular surface of the skin is often dyed to highlight its unique texture.
 Shagreen can also refer to a leather that is imprinted to create a shagreen-like surface.
 The rays are not large and therefore yield small amounts of skin, making shagreen one of the most expensive materials on earth.
-Check out some shots of the beautiful bed created by BF Workshops.

 - Date: Jul.3.2012